sara-nl/spicercourse/demo-spider-roles.md

  mkdir /project/spidercourse/Data/mydata
  ```

 What happened?
-As you are not a data manager :information_desk_person: (so not a part of spider_data group) but a user (part of spider_user group), you do not have write permissions in the project's Data directory.
+As you are not a data manager :information_desk_person: (so not a part of spidercourse-data group) but a user (part of spidercourse-user group), you do not have write permissions in the project's Data directory.
 However, all users in this project have read permissions.
 This means data is managed by a 'data manager' and can be shared within the project without worrying about regular users accidentally deleting/overwriting the data for the project.

 #### 2.2 Data download